How Events Are Selected

 AWP enters into literary partnerships with allied literary organizations to serve our association’s various constituencies and to provide the outstanding featured programming at the conference.
 A list of current literary partners may be viewed on the sponsorship page.
 For more information about these partnerships, including eligibility requirements, please review the Policy on Literary Partnerships.

-Two or three featured events, including the keynote address, are created by the Conference Steering Committee of the AWP Board of Trustees.
+Two or three featured events, including the keynote address, are created by the Conference Steering Committee of the AWP Board of Directors.